De-banking Silently Closes Accounts.

 No Explanation.

-Imagine waking up to find your account closed, and no one will tell you why.
-This is the reality for thousands affected by derisking.
+Imagine waking up to find an important fund transfer for aid in Syria held by your bank, or a notice in the mail of your account closed, and no one will tell you why.
+This is the reality for humanitarian charities and thousands of Canadians affected by de-banking.
 It’s legal, invisible, and deeply harmful.

 Canada’s banking system is one of the most concentrated in the world — and that concentration has consequences.
 When one major bank de-banks a Muslim-led and humanitarian charities or mosque, others often follow.
 The result?
 Legitimate nonprofits are quietly pushed out of the financial system, with no clear explanation and nowhere to turn.